-Prerequisite: CHEM 122 or CHEM 118, BIOL 108 or BIOL 110, FNMT 118 or MATH 118, CLT 102, and CLT 155.
+Prerequisite: CHEM 122 or CHEM 118, BIOL 108 or BIOL 110, FNMT 118 or MATH 118, MLT 205.

-CLT 245 Clinical Microbiology1
+MLT 245 Clinical Microbiology

 Continuation of BIOL 241.
 Isolation and identification of clinically significant pathogenic bacteria from all types of clinical specimens.
 Serologic procedures and an introduction to mycology and parasitology.
-Clinical orientation included.

-Prerequisites: BIOL 241, CHEM 110 and CHEM 118 or CHEM 121 and Chem 122.
+Prerequisites: BIOL 241, MLT 205, CHEM 110 and CHEM 118 or CHEM 121 and Chem 122 all with a C or better.

-CLT 265 Current Topics in Clinical Laboratory Sciences1
+MLT 265 Current Topics in Medical Laboratory Sciences

 Discussions, seminars and lectures to correlate laboratory findings with pathological conditions in humans.
 Resume and job interview skills will be included.
-Students will present clinical case studies and a term paper.
+Students will review clinical case studies and present a capstone project.